GalinaMonitor/python_piscine/README.md

 # Python_piscine

-## Assignments are designed to dive into python as quickly as possible
+## Tasks are designed to dive into python as quickly as possible

 #